Zeal8bit/Zeal-8-bit-OS/README.md

 Even though the OS is completely ROM-able and doesn't need any file system or disk to boot, as soon as it will try to load the initial program, called `init.bin` by default, it will check for the default disk and request that file.
 Thus, even the most basic storage needs a file system, or something similar.

-* The first "file system" that is supported in Zeal 8-bit OS is called "rawtable".
-As it name states, it represents the succession of files, not directories, in a storage device, in no particular order.
+* The first "file system", which is already implemented, is called "rawtable".
+As its name states, it represents the succession of files, not directories, in a storage device, in no particular order.
 The file name size limit is the same as the kernel's: 16 characters, including the optional `.` and extension.
-If we want to compare it to C code, it would be an array of structure defining each file, following by the files content in the same order.
+If we want to compare it to C code, it would be an array of structures defining each file, followed by the file's content in the same order.
 A romdisk packer source code is available in the `packer/` at the root of this repo.
 Check [its README](packer/README.md) for more info about it.

-* The second file system that is implemented is named ZealFS.
+* The second file system, which is also implemented, is named ZealFS.
 Its main purpose is to be embedded in very small storages, from 8KB up to 64KB.
 It is readable and writable, it supports files and directories.
 [More info about it in the dedicated repository](https://github.com/Zeal8bit/ZealFS).

 * The third file system that would be nice to have on Zeal 8-bit OS is FAT16.
-Very famous, already supported by almost all desktop operating systems, usable on CompactFlash and even SD cards, this is almost a must have.
+Very famous, already supported by almost all desktop operating systems, usable on CompactFlash and even SD cards, this is almost a must-have.
 It has **not** been implemented yet, but it's planned.
-FAT16 is not perfect though as it is not adapted for small storages, this is why ZealFS is needed.
+FAT16 is not perfect though as it is not adapted for small storage, this is why ZealFS is needed.

 # Supported targets

 ## Relation with the kernel

-The Zeal 8-bit OS is based around two main components: a kernel and a target code.
+The Zeal 8-bit OS is based on two main components: a kernel and a target code.
 The kernel alone does nothing.
 The target needs to implement the drivers, some MMU macros used inside the kernel and a linker script.
 The linker script is fairly simple, it lists the sections in the order they must be linked in the final binary by `z80asm` assembler.

-The kernel currently use the following sections, which must be included in any linker script:
+The kernel currently uses the following sections, which must be included in any linker script:
 * `RST_VECTORS`: contains the reset vectors
+* `SYSCALL_TABLE`: contains a table where syscall `i` routine address is stored at index `i`, must be aligned on 256
 * `SYSCALL_ROUTINES`: contains the syscall dispatcher, called from a reset vector
 * `KERNEL_TEXT`: contains the kernel code
 * `KERNEL_STRLIB`: contains the string-related routines used in the kernel
+* `KERNEL_DRV_VECTORS`: represents an array of drivers to initialize, check [Driver section](#drivers) for more details.
 * `KERNEL_BSS`: contains the data used by the kernel code, **must** be in RAM
-* `KERNEL_DRV_VECTORS`: represents an array of drivers to initialize, check [Driver section](#drivers) for more details.
 * `DRIVER_BSS`: not used directly by the kernel, it shall be defined and used in the drivers.
 The kernel will set it to 0s on boot, it must be bigger than 2 bytes

 ## Zeal 8-bit Computer